Request a Demo Blog

 The last point is worth emphasizing – to stay ahead of emerging threats, a proactive and constantly evolving approach to UGC moderation is essential.
 Even if your brand’s UGC moderation approach has worked in the past, it may not be well-suited to address new technological or behavioral changes.
 For example, the rapid development of generative AI has already led to UGC moderation challenges, including more convincing misinformation and scam content, copyright violations, and even child sexual abuse imagery.

-We expect that in the future, with misinformation and customer security concerns in the spotlight, global regulation will put even more pressure on companies to moderate UGC or risk substantial fines, making it even more important for brands to put agile, scalable moderation solutions in place.
+We expect that in the future, with misinformation and customer security concerns in the spotlight, global regulation will put even more pressure on companies to moderate UGC or risk substantial fines, making it even more important for brands to put agile, scalable moderation solutions in place, as well as generative AI content moderation workflows.

 As well as creating challenges, technology can also help with UGC moderation.
 Artificial intelligence can parse UGC at scale, allowing brands to respond quickly to emergent concerns, leaving human content moderators free to address edge cases and more nuanced situations where the AI might fall short.
 Humans and AI have complementary strengths, and a good moderation strategy should include both.